iLib-js/docs/content/knowledge/1-index.md

 ---

 ### Locale
-In computing a locale is a set of parameters that defines the user's language, region and any special variant preferences that the user wants to see in their user interface.
+> In computing a locale is a set of parameters that defines the user's language, region and any special variant preferences that the user wants to see in their user interface.
 Usually a locale identifier consists of at least a language code and a country/region code.

+  _from Wikipedia_

 Normally, Locale is any combination of
  - language: the lower-case 2 or 3 letter.
 It follows [ISO 639](https://en.wikipedia.org/wiki/ISO_639) code